aurorascharff/next15-filterlist/STEPS.md

 - Nuqs is a type-safe search param manager for React.
 - In Search.tsx: using the same transition implementation, and using shallow:false to make the search param trigger a network rquest to the server.
 Show also CategoryFilter.tsx.
 - The way nuqs is implemented, it actually manipulates the URL instantly.
 No need to implement our own useOptimistic logic.
 - We can click lots of filters quickly and across the app without any problem.
-Probably you want to use this in a real world app.
+Probably you want to use this in a real world app rather than do this manual work that i was doing.

 ## (Conclusion)